wp-plugins/add-to-any/README.txt

 Yes, AddToAny outputs 100% W3C valid XHTML & HTML5 and W3C valid CSS 3.0 by default.

-If you use the Facebook Like or Twitter Tweet buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
-It's needed to prevent scrollbars from appearing over the Like & Tweet buttons inside of the iframes.
+If you use the Facebook Like, Twitter Tweet or Google +1 buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
+It's needed to prevent scrollbars from appearing over the Like, Tweet, and +1 buttons inside of the iframes.

 If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
 It's utilized for cross-browser compatibility with Internet Explorer.
 For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't [sic] my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.